Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Data

-Some of the methods we use require additional data not included in APOGEE DR17.
-For instance, the dynamical method requires information on the orbits of the stars.
-Here we compute the actions for each star using \texttt{AGAMA} (Action-based Galaxy Modelling Architecture, \citealt{vasiliev_agama_2019}) with the \texttt{best} potential from \cite{mcmillan_mass_2017}\footnote{ The galactocentric coordinate system used in this study places the Sun on the negative $X$-axis ($\phi = 180^\circ$) at a distance of 8.122 kpc and a height of 20.8 pc, with the $Y$-axis in the same direction as $l=90^{\circ}$, and the $Z$-axis is in the same direction as $b=90^{\circ}$.
+Some of the selection methods we used require the [Mg/Fe], [Mn/Fe], and [Al/Fe] abundance ratios.
+The sample was therefore limited to stars that have these values.
+This left a `basic' sample of $106\,163$ stars, which was used for all methods except those which require additional data not included in APOGEE DR17.
+For instance, the dynamical method requires information about the orbits of the stars.
+For this method, we computed the actions for each star in our sample using \texttt{AGAMA} (Action-based Galaxy Modelling Architecture, \citealt{vasiliev_agama_2019}) with the \texttt{best} potential from \cite{mcmillan_mass_2017}\footnote{ The galactocentric coordinate system used in this study places the Sun on the negative $X$-axis ($\phi = 180^\circ$) at a distance of 8.122 kpc and a height of 20.8 pc, with the $Y$-axis in the same direction as $l=90^{\circ}$, and the $Z$-axis in the same direction as $b=90^{\circ}$.
 Galactic azimuth, $\phi$, decreases in the direction of Galactic rotation, and the Sun has velocity components $V_{R, \sun}=-12.9, V_{\phi, \sun}=-245.6, V_{Z, \sun}=-7.78$ km\,s$^{-1}$. \citep{reid_proper_2004, drimmel_solar_2018, gravity_collaboration_detection_2018, bennett_vertical_2019}.
-For the computations and definitions of coordinates, we use Astropy v7.0 \citep{astropy_collaboration_astropy_2022}. }.
-Then the age-based method requires stellar ages, which we get estimates of from \cite{mackereth_dynamical_2019} via the astroNN catalogue for APOGEE DR17.
-This is a catalogue containing the results from running the \texttt{astroNN} deep-learning code \citep{leung_deep_2019} on APOGEE spectra to estimate stellar ages, and other properties like elemental abundances and distances.
-We select stars with a relative age uncertainty not exceeding 50\%, which limits the sample size for this method to 90\,387 stars.
+For the computations and definitions of coordinates, we used Astropy v7.0 \citep{astropy_collaboration_astropy_2022}. }.
+These data were added as additional columns onto the `basic' sample, meaning the number of stars in the sample was unchanged.
+The age-based method requires stellar ages, which we got estimates of from \cite{mackereth_dynamical_2019} via the astroNN catalogue for APOGEE DR17.
+This is a catalogue containing the results from running the \texttt{astroNN} deep-learning code \citep{leung_deep_2019} on APOGEE spectra to estimate stellar ages and other properties like elemental abundances and distances.
+We selected stars with a relative age uncertainty not exceeding 50\%, which limits the sample size for this method to 90\,387 stars.
+This sample was a strict subsample of the `basic' sample above.